Art, Artists, Bigotry, Hate...

 and the Legacy of Thomas Kinkade

-We will have no choice but to yield to their preeminence while simultaneously realizing the pathetic folly of our uninformed ways.
+We will have no choice but to yield to their preeminence while simultaneously realizing the pathetic folly of our uninformed ways and our wretched tastes in art.
 According to these hallowed connoisseurs, no matter who we are, how little we know or understand about art, what our past artistic histories may be, or what we might like now, we can always be saved.
 What's good and what's right according to them can be ours if we want it.

 Or is it OK for other people to like other art?
 Do you mind much if we like the art that we like just because we like it even if we know less about art than you do, maybe even much less?
 Do you have to trash our favorite artists up, down and sideways?
-Do you have to dance on their graves even before they're buried in 'em?
+Do you have to dance on their graves even before they're buried in them?
 We can only hope you'll be so kind and generous as to allow us to keep on appreciating the art we already enjoy.
-We like our Thomas Kinkade's.
+We love our Thomas Kinkade's.
 They make us feel good every time we look at them.
 They add joy to our lives.
 They really do.
 What's so horrible about that?

-Sadly, the prejudice and extremist rhetoric puked up by certain sectors of the art world seem not only sanctioned, but even condoned in ways that are simply not appropriate or even permissible in other areas of our lives.
-Can you imagine people speaking with the same imperiousness about what's right or wrong with someone's religion, ethnicity, gender, political affiliation, education or social status the same ways they do about art?
+Sadly, the prejudice and rhetoric puked up by certain sectors of the art world seem not only sanctioned, but even condoned in ways that are simply not appropriate or even permissible in other areas of our lives.
+Can you imagine people speaking openly and with the same imperiousness about what's right or wrong with someone's religion, ethnicity, gender, beliefs, political views, or social status the same ways they do about art?

-(to learn more about this image go here)
+(to learn more about this image go here

 - How to Buy Art on Instagram and Facebook